 To the director, the delight of the visuals of the Vulcan scene, especially by a Vulcan director.

 Industrial Light and Magic provided artwork for a scene that was filmed but ultimately cut from the movie in which Spock’s body was carried in a procession up to a Hall of Ancient Thought before being brought out for the ceremony in which his katra was reunited with his body.

-Visual Effects Art Director Nilo Rodis-Jamero told Star Trek: The Magazine years later (December 2002) that the set didn’t live up to the concept art:
+But Visual Effects Art Director Nilo Rodis-Jamero told Star Trek: The Magazine years later that the scene didn’t live up to the concept art:

 There was just too much detail, and that took away from the meaning of the scene.